zlfkaar1/SpotifyNoAds/README.md

 ### Features:
 * Blocks all banner/video/audio ads within the app
 * Retains friend, vertical video and radio functionality
 * Unlocks the skip function for any track
+* Now supports the new Alpha version (New UI)

 :warning: This mod is for the [**Desktop Application**](https://www.spotify.com/download/windows/) of Spotify on Windows only and **not the Microsoft Store version**.